 If you can run, and you can cope with pavements and bad weather, then run.
 If you can’t, then you might like to invest in some cardio equipment.

 Just to be clear, steady-state cardio has a lot of value.
-It’s good for stamina, it’ll strengthen your heart, it’ll improve your cardiovascular physiology, and it’ll improve your health markers.
+It’s good for stamina, it’ll strengthen your heart, it’ll improve your cardiovascular physiology, and it’ll improve your health markers and mental health.
 I enjoy my cardio because I can read a book while I’m at it, and it conveys real benefits in terms of my endurance and energy levels in everyday life.
 It’s an excellent way to burn calories while you’re doing something else – I’ve read so many books on the elliptical!

 Talking of ellipticals – that would be my recommendation if you don’t like the treadmill.
 It’s a lot kinder on your joints, and it’s also a standing exercise, unlike the bike.
 I think we sit enough as it is, so I’m keen to get off my bum when I exercise.